 Theft crimes in California are most commonly classified based on the value of the property that was taken.
 If a person is accused of petty theft, it means he or she has stolen a property valued up to $950.
 These types of theft are charged as misdemeanors.
 On the other hand, grand theft charges result when money or stolen property is valued at more than $950.

 If you are taking personal property from someone’s possession using violence, force, or fear, you are committing a robbery.
 A burglary occurs when an individual enters a property of another with the intent to commit theft.

 Using personal information of others for an unlawful purpose means you are committing identity theft.
-When it comes to possession of the stolen property, it happens when a person knowingly buys, receives, or conceals property that has been stolen from another person.
+When it comes to possession of the property that was stolen, it happens when a person knowingly buys, receives, or conceals property that has been stolen from another person.